awslabs/aws-c-io/README.md

 ## API

-**Note: unless otherwise stated, no functions in this API are allowed to block.**
+**Note: unless otherwise stated,**

+* no functions in this API are allowed to block.
+* nothing is thread-safe unless it explicitly says it is.

 ### Event Loop

 Event Loops are run-time polymorphic.
 We provide some implementations out of the box and a way to get an implementation without having to call a different function per platform.
 However, you can also create your own implementation and use it on any API that takes an event loop as a parameter.

+From a design perspective, the event loop is not aware of channels, or any of it's handlers.
+It interacts with other entities only via its API.

 #### Layout
     struct aws_event_loop {